Garjainia: Discovery

 Garjainia prima was first discovered in a small village in Russia by a farmer.
 The exact date of the discovery is not known but its believed to have been found some time in the early 1950s.
-An later find is G. madiba, which was found in South Africa in the 1960s.
-In the same locality another much larger erythrosuchid was also found, called Erythrosuchus africanus, which was the one of the largest terrestrial predators of the Early Triassic (250 million years ago)<ref name="ezcurra2016"/.
+A later find is G. madiba, which was found in South Africa in the 1960s.
+In the same locality another much larger erythrosuchid was also found, called Erythrosuchus africanus, which was one of the largest terrestrial predators of the Early Triassic (250 million years ago)<ref name="ezcurra2016"/.